abuhelos/quizzical/README.md

 ## Future Improvements

-Possible improvements to this project are as follows:
+Possible improvements to this project:

 - Add a category selection feature so that the user can choose a category of trivia that they prefer.
-- Better usage of the Blob Component: The Blob component, which contained features for the page background was only used witht he quiz feature.
-The Welcome Page was hard coded with very similar code the the Blob component.
+- Better usage of the Blob Component: The Blob component, which contained features for the page background was only used with the quiz feature.
+The Welcome Page was hard coded with the same code as the Blob component.
 - Add an feature to choose the difficulty of the questions
+- Make game compatible for mobile screens

 ## References